junxit/us-congress-bills-110/bill.md

   >   - **(1)** *In general* The Secretary may grant a waiver of the certification requirements of subsection (c) with respect to a noncertified poison control center that applies for a grant under this section if such center can reasonably demonstrate that the center will obtain such a certification within a reasonable period of time as determined appropriate by the Secretary.
   >   - **(2)** *Renewal* The Secretary may renew a waiver under paragraph (1).
   >   - **(3)** *Limitation* In no case may the sum of the number of years for a waiver under paragraph (1) and a renewal under paragraph (2) exceed 5 years.
 The preceding sentence shall take effect as of the date of the enactment of the Poison Center Support, Enhancement, and Awareness Act of 2008.
-  > - **(e)** *Supplement not supplant* Amounts made available to a poison control center under this section shall be used to supplement and not supplant other Federal, State, or local funds provided for such center.
+  > - **(e)** *Supplement not supplant* Amounts made available to a poison control center under this section shall be used to supplement and not supplant other Federal, State or local funds provided for such center.
   > - **(f)** *Maintenance of effort* A poison control center, in utilizing the proceeds of a grant under this section, shall maintain the expenditures of the center for activities of the center at a level that is not less than the level of expenditures maintained by the center for the fiscal year preceding the fiscal year for which the grant is received.
-  > - **(g)** *Authorization of appropriations* There is authorized to be appropriated to carry out this section, $27,500,000 for fiscal year 2009, and $35,000,000 for each of fiscal years 2010 through 2014.
+  > - **(g)** *Authorization of appropriations* There is authorized to be appropriated to carry out this section, $27,500,000 for fiscal year 2009, and $28,600,000 for each of fiscal years 2010 through 2014.
+The Secretary may utilize not to exceed 8 percent of the amount appropriated under this preceding sentence in each fiscal year for coordination, dissemination, technical assistance, program evaluation, data activities, and other program administration functions that do not include grants, contracts, or cooperative agreements under subsections (a) and (b), which are determined by the Secretary to be appropriate for carrying out the program under this section.

 - **(b)** *Effective date* The amendment made by this section shall be effective as of the date of the enactment of this Act and shall apply to grants made on or after January 1, 2009.